yogarajalakshmi-s/yogarajalakshmi-s/README.md

 - Optimized performance by 35% and implemented responsive design

 **Software Engineer** | [Freshworks](https://github.com/YogarajalakshmiS)
-*Apr 2022 – Mar 2023*
+*Feb 2021 – Mar 2023*
-- Built a new subscriptions module for SaaS CRM product ‘Freshservice’ using Ruby on Rails, React
-- Led backend API integration and webhook management for seamless payments
+- Worked on building the SaaS CRM web application ‘Freshservice’, using Ruby, React, JavaScript, AWS, Docker and Kubernetes.
+- Collaborated with a 15-member team in an Agile environment following SDLC, creating a new subscriptions module, developing REST APIs and handling external webhooks, thereby creating a seamless experience for payments.
-- Migrated 70,000+ customer accounts across 14 global sites
+- Executed the seamless migration of 70,000 customer accounts across 14 global sites, to the new billing module.
-- Mentored two graduate trainees
+- Mentored two graduate engineering trainees, assigned tasks and reviewed the code in their pull requests.

-**Graduate Engineering Trainee** | Freshworks
-*Jul 2021 – Mar 2022*
+- Resolved 25+ bugs and prioritized completing cross-site scripting security issues.
-- Improved test coverage from 70% to 85% using RSpec and MiniTest
+- Improved application’s test coverage from 70% to 85% by writing RSpec and mini test cases for APIs.
-- Resolved 20+ critical bugs and prioritized security issues

-**Software Engineering Intern** | Freshworks
-*Feb 2021 – Jun 2021*
-- Delivered a major feature request on-time
-- Received SPOT award for excellence during internship

 ---